Joe Cole's greatest XI: Former West Ham, Chelsea, Liverpool & England man picks his team

 Cole says: “I played against Ashley so many times before I joined Chelsea and you’d never get any change out of him.
 Playing with him was brilliant, as he was constantly making runs forward; I played on the left wing a lot and he’d give you the option to drive inside.
 One of the all-time great left-backs.”

-Cole is one of the best left backs football has ever seen and Cole played alongside his namesake for many years at Chelsea and England.
+The Chelsea legend is one of the best left backs football has ever seen.
+Cole played alongside his namesake for many years at the Blues and England.

 CM: Claude Makelele